 Exploring Underlying Issues

 In the course of the weekend, we don’t actually address same-sex attraction directly all that much.
-Primarily, we are exploring common underlying issues frequently shared by so many of us who have experienced same-sex attraction.
+Primarily, we are exploring common underlying issues frequently shared by so many of us who have experienced unwanted same-sex attractions.
 Issues like:

 - Low self-esteem